victorliu-sq/PaperWriting/FlashSMP.md

-**Mcvitie-Wilson**

-The algorithm proposed by McVitie and Wilson[10] is based on the Gale-Shapley algorithm, together with the observation that the order in which the suitors propose does not change the set of matched vertice.
+, together with the observation that the order in which the suitors propose does not change the set of matched vertice.

 The key difference between the Gale-Shapley and McVitie-Wilson algorithms is in how they handle proposals.The Gale-Shapley algorithm selects a free man from the queue and makes proposals on his behalf until he is matched.In contrast, the McVitie-Wilson algorithm also selects a free man from the queue.
 If he proposes to a woman who is already paired, the rejected man then makes proposals.
 This process continues until a man proposes to an unpaired woman, ensuring no man is left unmatched.